Winter Packing List for Europe | Travel Must-Haves for Women

 Winter coat

 After much research, I chose the Canada Goose Alliston Coat.
+This specific version is no longer available, but the updated version is called the Aurora Parka.
 Not only does this coat keep me toasty in freezing conditions, but it's also very lightweight.
-When you're spending hours outside, those heavy coats can really start to weigh down on your shoulders and back.
+When you're spending hours outside, those heavy coats can really start to weigh on your shoulders and back.

 I've tried down alternative coats and they just didn't give the same amount of warmth as this one.
 Also, pea coats and wool coats won't cut it.
-Jake had to wear a down jacket under his pea coat to stay warm.
+Before Jake invested in his own down coat, he was wearing a lightweight down jacket under his pea coat to stay warm.

-If you run on the cold side, I highly recommend finding a coat that is thigh-length to help keep your legs warm.
+If you run on the cold side, I recommend finding a thigh-length coat to help keep your legs warm.
 This length is also nice because the coat covers your bum when you sit.

 Winter boots